BossFightDev/Open-House-MVP/README.md

 ## Contributing

+Contributions are welcome.
 Please read [CONTRIBUTING.md](https://github.com/BossFightDev/Open-House-MVP/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Contributors